imran31415/git-mem-bench/README.md

 # git-mem Benchmark Suite

-**Honest performance comparison of MCP memory servers** — git-mem vs engram vs @modelcontextprotocol/server-memory.
+performance comparison of MCP memory servers** — git-mem vs engram vs @modelcontextprotocol/server-memory.

 The goal is a clear, reproducible picture of the **performance tradeoffs** so you can make an informed choice. git-mem is not the fastest option on raw latency, but it offers something the others don't: your entire memory store lives in a git repository that you can clone, branch, diff, and restore from any machine.